denten-books/plain-text/main.md

 ```
 The movement from physical to textual has a profound effect on the governance of goods, felt precisely at the distinction between autographic and allographic works.
 Governments regulate the manufacture and the distribution of guns as artifacts, but how does one regulate guns as ideas?
 Any such effort amounts to censorship.
 Yet, in the age of mechanical reproduction the gap between idea and artifact narrows dramatically.
 What was regulated under the regime of property law, now increasingly falls under the regime of intellectual property and rights to speech.
 When both guns and books are reduced to text, we can reasonably expect to carry out our book and gun trades by email.

+Duplicates in Computer Science.
+Almost 30% of webpages are "very similar to other pages [@fetterly2003]."

+[@southall1988] "Visual Structure and the Transmission of Meaning" "Criteria for resemblance between documents"

+@dumont
+@gorham-vs-white
+@egi-vs-swisa

+Copyright law vs. design patent!
+What constitutes a copy?
 [ln-counterfeiting]: A documentary on counterfeit goods produced by BBC4 interviews Christophe Zimmerman, Senior Technical Officer at World Customs Organization, who deplores the industry's lack of cooperation with law enforcement [@bbc4].

 I can hear the new materialists